ece362-purdue/proton-labs/lab3-timers/README.md

 ### Step 3: Use the multiplexed display

 Now, let's get started on the display.
-You should understand by now that to display a value on any of the eight 7-segment displays, we need to push out an 11-bit value to the shift registers, of which:
+You should understand by now that to display a value on any of the eight 7-segment displays, we need to push out an 11-bit value to the display's pins, of which:

 1. The top three bits are the select lines for the 74HC138 3-to-8 decoder to select one of the eight digits, and;
 2. The bottom eight bits are the decimal point and seven segments of the chosen digit display.